 Of all the menu items at Brazil, my family loved the Churrasco best.

-It was just so good!
+I thought it was just so good!
 The sauce especially was the best part.
-It just made the whole dish, even for those in my family who aren’t as big of beef fans.
+It just made the whole dish for me.
 They did a great job with the sauce and it was the perfect blend of flavors.

 Items We Were Most Mixed On